TT375S/Crawling-ShortenedURL/GoogleSearch-crawler/README.md

 # short URL collector from Google Custom Search
-Collection short URL with Google custom search APIn.
+A program collects short URL with Google custom search API.

 Input short URL service's domain names.
 They are listed in "serviceList-domain.txt".
 So, input the file with redirection.
 Then, this program search by the domain names with GoogleCustomSearch.